This is by far the most common question in the minds of end-users.

 Providing that bit of education and assistance – helping the customer to understand the various product differences and features – will go a long way in ensuring the customer ends up with the right solution.

-Often times customers start the down the purchase path by looking at price first, and then features.
+Often times customers start down the purchase path by looking at price first and then features.
 Given that many of your potential customers don’t really know much about SSL other than knowing that they need one, price is going to be the biggest factor in their choice.
 That may mean they spend less, but it also means they will likely end up with the wrong SSL certificate for them.
 Unless you help them make that choice.

 Offering the right solution, not the cheapest solution

 There is a tendency to assume that the customer will only consider the least expensive option.
 That’s not the case.
 It’s really up to you to make sure that you present the right product for the customer.

 I’ve heard from resellers that they feel dirty suggesting higher-priced certificates to their customers and that all SSL products are the same.
 While it’s true that the encryption provided by a domain validated certificate is as secure as what an extended validation certificate provides, it’s also true that there is much more to SSL than just encryption.
 Learn more.

 Would you put one of your mid-sized business customers on your cheapest shared hosting packages?
 Or would you suggest the right solution for their needs even if that was a more expensive VPS or dedicated server package?

 Selling a basic, domain-validated certificate to a mid-sized business that transacts online through their site is doing them a disservice.
 That business could reap real benefits from using a Symantec Secure Site Pro, which includes the well-recognized Norton Secured Seal that is proven to reduce abandonment and lift consumer confidence.